davidstavin/osticket-prereqs/README.md

 - WebUI-based Helpdesk Ticketing Application, common in customer service environments for issue tracking and resolution

 [HeidiSQL](https://www.heidisql.com/download.php)
-- FOSS administration tool for working on databases like MaraDB and MySQL.
+- FOSS administration tool for working on databases like MariaDB and MySQL.
 Provides a GUI and is extremely popular

 Your downloads folder should appear as such
 <img width="2103" height="1193" alt="osTicket_downloads-fixed" src="https://github.com/user-attachments/assets/6a6a3aa0-c61e-427b-b4d3-1282708db900" />